konterfai-bot/konterfai/README.md

 ## How does it work?

-konterfAI is supposed to run behind an reverse-proxy, like nginx or traefik.
+konterfAI is supposed to run behind a reverse-proxy, like nginx or traefik.
 The reverse proxy needs the ability to detect the user-agent of the incoming request and filter it by a given list.
 If there is a match the crawler will not be presented with the original content, but with the poisoned content.
 The poisoned content is also cluttered with randomized self-references to catch the crawlers in some kind of tar-pit.